 But religion itself, in whatever context it exists, must change and evolve.
 It must have a greater capacity to serve people who are undergoing change in their personal lives and change at the level of nations and societies as well.
 Indeed, even as the environmental conditions of this world change in the face of the Great Waves of change that are coming to the world, religion will have to adapt and change as well.

-What essentially is the role of religious leaders in nearly all situations is to be providers and maintainers.
-And what they are providing is not really of a material nature as much as of a spiritual nature, within the realm of a deeper experience and recognition that is possible for all human beings and other races within the Greater Community.
+But essentially the role of religious leaders in nearly all situations is to be providers and maintainers.
+What they are providing is not really of a material nature as much as of a spiritual nature, within the realm of a deeper experience and recognition that is possible for all human beings and other races within the Greater Community.
 For God has placed a deeper mind within all sentient beings—a mind that is called Knowledge in the New Message.

 Men should not be threatened by this, for it is an assumption of natural abilities.
 And while men will continue to be religious leaders, the opportunity for women should be greatly expanded.
-For if an individual, a woman in this case, has developed her skills in learning of the deeper mind and of responding to it appropriately—in carrying out its direction responsibly, without altering it or redefining it for herself or for the expectations of others—then as she gains this maturity and this responsibility, she can assume a greater and more natural role as a religious leader.
+For if an individual, a woman in this case, has developed her skills in learning of the deeper mind and responding to it appropriately, in carrying out its direction responsibly—without altering it or redefining it for herself or for the expectations of others—then as she gains this maturity and this responsibility, she can assume a greater and more natural role as a religious leader.

 In many advanced societies, as We mentioned, women are the priests; they are the religious authorities.
-In this case, in races very different from your own, the feminine is recognized as being more receptive to the direction of Spirit, or God, while men in general—in most situations, the male aspect—are more competent in physical or practical measures.
+The female: in this case, in races very different from your own, the feminine is recognized as being more receptive to the direction of Spirit, or God, while men in general, or in most situations, the male aspect is more competent in physical or practical measures.